Handoff Strategies

 prompt: prompt.jinja

-Step 3: Add to Scenario¶
+Step 2: Add to Scenario¶

-# registries/scenariostore/banking/orchestration.yaml
+# registries/scenariostore/banking/scenario.yaml

 agents: